 AUGUST 17, 2010 — Well, aren’t we all the fools?
 In May at the Amgen Tour of California, Floyd, after being denied entry into the Tour, followed through with his blackmail threat and claimed that he and Lance Armstrong were dopers.

-In January, 2007, Floyd made his rounds proclaiming his innocence and asking for money from people like me.
+In January 2007, Floyd made his rounds proclaiming his innocence and asking for money from people like me.
 And I gave.
-Twenty five to attend his stupid Evening with Floyd event.
+Twenty-five dollars to attend his stupid Evening with Floyd event.
 Then $50 and $25.
 And I bought his book.
 And it was all a lie.